When testing, bias can occur for various individuals at different stages, manifesting in endlessly surprising ways.

 Call it gut instinct, call it intuition, call it an inkling – either way, your own thoughts about the way something should be done are not necessarily the way other people think it should be done.

-If most of your favourite websites have the navigation on the left-hand side, that’s how you’ll prefer to see it on any new site you visit, and feel like it’s wrong if it’s on the right-hand side.
+If most of your favorite websites have the navigation on the left-hand side, that’s how you’ll prefer to see it on any new site you visit, and feel like it’s wrong if it’s on the right-hand side.
 This doesn’t mean you’re right and the other is wrong – it just means you have a different experience from someone else.

 Expert reviews, where a panel of UX experts gather to assess your product, are also prone to their own whims, experience and bias.
-Especially if you ordered in the *wrong* pizza from the cheaper place.

 A mental model is a tangible description of the way someone thinks something should work in the real world.
 Here’s a diagram of a mental model from Boxes and Arrows representing how someone might get up in the morning…